May 25, 2026

 External secrets: manage credentials in automation

-External secrets solve a fundamental problem in automation: your workflows need credentials (API keys, tokens, passwords) but those credentials shouldn’t live in your code, configuration files, or environment variables where they can be leaked, committed to git, or accessed by unauthorized processes.
+External secrets solve a fundamental problem in automation: your workflows need credentials but those credentials shouldn't live in your code, configuration files, or environment variables.

-Related reading: google service account, workflow automation tools, automation platform, self-hosted AI starter kit, it ops automation, CodeWords integrations, CodeWords pricing.
+Related reading: google service account, workflow automation tools, automation platform, CodeWords integrations, CodeWords pricing.

 TL;DR